-4. Integrated Resource Planning:
+5. Integrated Resource Planning ("IRP"):

-IRP is a type of utility planning process that develops long-range resource plans by seeking to identify an optimal combination of resources (including traditional supply sources, emerging supply sources such as distributed energy resources, demand-side resources, energy efficiency, conservation, and possibly other options) to meet forecasted load requirements at the lowest reasonable total cost, subject to various objectives and constraints, including but not limited to reliability, planning, regulatory, environmental and operational requirements.
+A type of utility planning process that develops long-range resource plans by seeking to identify an optimal combination of resources (including traditional supply sources, emerging supply sources such as distributed energy resources, demand-side resources, energy efficiency, conservation, and possibly other options) to meet forecasted load requirements at the lowest reasonable total cost, subject to various objectives and constraints, including but not limited to reliability, planning, regulatory, environmental and operational requirements.
 The resource planning process should also define and assess various costs, benefits, and potential risks as they appear and are known in the market.

-5. Planning Period/Horizon:
+6. Planning Period/Horizon:

-The period for which resources must be planned to meet customer load requirements.
-The default planning period/horizon for the Utility Resource Plan, described infra, is twenty (20) years.
+The period for which resources must be planned to meet customer electric load requirements.
+The default planning period/horizon for the Integrated Resource Plan, described infra, is twenty (20) years.

-6. Power Purchase:
+7 Power Purchase: